apify/apify-docs/sources/platform/actors/development/actor_definition/dataset_schema/validation.md

 If the validation succeeds, nothing changes from the current behavior, data is stored and an empty response with status code `201` is returned.

-**If the data you attempt to store in the dataset is invalid** (meaning any of the items received by the API fails the validation), **the whole request is discarded** and the API will return a response with status code 400 and the following JSON response:
+If the data you attempt to store in the dataset is _invalid_ (meaning any of the items received by the API fails validation), _the entire request will be discarded_, The API will return a response with status code `400` and the following JSON response:

 ```json
 {